cdapio/hydrator-plugins/core-plugins/docs/S3Avro-batchsink.md

 Example
 -------
-This example will write to an S3 output located at ``s3n://logs``.
-It will write data in Avro format compressed using Snappy format and using the given schema.
+This example will use Access Credentials authentication and write to an S3 output located at ``s3n://logs``.
+It will write data in
+Avro format compressed using Snappy format and using the given schema.
 Every time the pipeline runs, a new output directory from the base path (``s3n://logs``) will be created which will have the directory name corresponding to the start time in ``yyyy-MM-dd-HH-mm`` format: